ppy/osu-templates/README.md

 # osu-templates

 Templates for use when creating osu! dependent projects.
+Create a fully-testable (and ready for git) custom ruleset in just two lines.

 ## Usage